 Our key human capital management objective is to attract, recruit, hire, develop and promote individuals who are diverse and talented.
-Our human resources programs are designed to further develop this talent and prepare our associates for critical roles and leadership in the future.
+Our human capital programs are designed to further develop this talent and prepare our associates for critical roles and leadership in the future.
 As part of this, we encourage our associates to recognize that they have roles and responsibilities of leadership both in the industry and outside of the business within their networks and communities.

-Diversity and Inclusion.
+Associate Diversity and Inclusion.
 We have a long-standing commitment to diversity and inclusion at the Company.
-Our Board of Trustees is diverse: 33% of the members are women, and 56% are minorities, including our Executive Chairman and President and Chief Executive Officer.
-Additionally, at year-end 2022, 58% of our employees were racially diverse, and 51% of our employees were women.
-We are proud that our organization is governed and propelled by such a diverse group of individuals, which we believe contributes to our Company's success now and will continue to do so in the long-term.
+As previously mentioned, at year-end 2023, 59% of our employees were racially diverse, and 45% of our employees were women.
+We are proud that our organization is propelled by such a diverse group of individuals, which we believe contributes to our Company's success now and will continue to do so in the long-term.

-The Company has committed to various initiatives to ensure that our Company remains inclusive and supportive for all,
+The Company has committed to various initiatives to ensure that our Company remains inclusive and supportive for all, including:

-- Conducting regular training on "Creating a Respectful Workplace," which focuses on unconscious bias, discrimination and harassment - Increasing the ethnic and gender diversity of the Company's first and second tier leadership and requiring a diverse slate of candidates for all job vacancies, including senior leadership positions - Actively recruiting diverse candidates for our internship, analyst and other junior level positions, with special outreach to Historically Black Colleges and Universities, Hispanic-Serving Institutions and other colleges and universities focused on minority populations.
-We see this as a way to introduce women students and students of color to the real estate industry, where women and minorities have traditionally been under-represented - Committing to the MLT Black Equity at Work program, which establishes clear and comprehensive Black equity standards, not only with respect to the Board of Trustees and the Company's employees, but also for investment in Black-owned financial institutions and contracting with African American vendors
+Conducting regular training on "Creating a Respectful Workplace," which focuses on unconscious bias, discrimination and harassment

+- Increasing the ethnic and gender diversity of the Company's first and second tier leadership and requiring a diverse slate of candidates for all job vacancies, including senior leadership positions - Actively recruiting diverse candidates for our internship, analyst and other junior level positions, with special outreach to Historically Black Colleges and Universities, Hispanic-Serving Institutions and other colleges and universities focused on minority populations.
+We see this as a way to introduce women students and students of color to the real estate industry, where women and minorities have traditionally been under-represented